metio/terraform-provider-k8s/docs/data-sources/sns_services_k8s_aws_topic_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) TopicSpec defines the desired state of Topic.A wrapper type for the topic's Amazon Resource Name (ARN).
-To retrieve atopic's attributes, use GetTopicAttributes. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) TopicSpec defines the desired state of Topic.
+A wrapper type for the topic's Amazon Resource Name (ARN).
+To retrieve a topic's attributes, use GetTopicAttributes. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only